 ABC Opposes Government-Mandated PLAs and PLA Preferences on Federal and Federally Assisted Construction Projects

-ABC’s opposition to the FAR Council’s proposed rule was shared by more than 50 members of the U.S. Senate and House, 19 Republican governors and a diverse coalition of construction industry, small business and taxpayer advocates urging the administration to withdraw its proposed rule and other Biden administration schemes pushing government-mandated PLAs on state and local government construction projects receiving federal assistance via federal agency infrastructure grant programs (visit abc.org/PLAGrants to learn more).
-Learn more about government-mandated PLAs and Biden administration pro-PLA policies via ABC’s new FAQ document and coalition website at BuildAmericaLocal.com.
 According to a September 2022 survey of ABC contractor members (learn more) , 98% oppose this proposed rule.
 Additionally, 97% said a construction contract that required a PLA would be more expensive compared to a contract procured via fair and open competition, 99% said they were less likely to bid on a taxpayer-funded construction contract if the bid specifications required the winning firm to sign a PLA with labor unions and 97% of respondents said that government-mandated PLAs decrease economy and efficiency in government contracting.

-Fight these discriminatory and costly policies by urging lawmakers via this ABC grassroots campaign to cosponsor federal legislation, the Fair and Open Competition Act (H.R.1209/S.537) introduced in the 118th Congress by Rep. James Comer, R-KY., and Sen. Todd Young R-Ind, which prohibits government-mandated PLAs on federal and federally assisted projects and helps taxpayers get the best possible product at the best possible price.
+Fight these discriminatory and costly policies by urging lawmakers via this ABC grassroots campaign to cosponsor federal legislation, the Fair and Open Competition Act (H.R.1209/S.537introduced in the 118th Congress by Rep. James Comer, R-KY., and Sen. Todd Young R-Ind, which prohibits government-mandated PLAs on federal and federally assisted projects and helps taxpayers get the best possible product at the best possible price.

-Once final, the Biden proposal will replace President Obama’s Feb.
-2, 2009, Executive Order 13502, which encourages federal agencies to mandate PLAs on large-scale federal construction projects exceeding $25 million in total value on a case-by-case basis, and permits states and localities to mandate PLAs on federally assisted projects.
-According to government data, of the 2,298 large-scale federal construction contracts valued at $147 billion procured from FY 2009 to FY 2022 subject to President Obama’s pro-PLA policy, federal agency contracting officers chose to require PLAs on just 12 large-scale federal construction contracts.
-There were no reports of widespread cost overruns, delays, labor unrest or poor-quality construction on $145.8 billion worth of non-PLA projects during this time period, indicating that PLA mandates are not needed to ensure economy and efficiency in government contracting.
-ABC estimates the final Biden proposal will affect as many as 120 federal contracts valued at $10 billion, which is approximately 40% of the value of federal construction put in place on an annual basis.
+According to government data, of the nearly 3,200 large-scale federal construction contracts $25 million or more procured from FY 2009 to FY 2023 subject to President Obama’s pro-PLA policy, valued at more than $238 billion, federal agency contracting officers chose to require PLAs on just 12 large-scale federal construction contracts.
+There were no reports of widespread cost overruns, delays, labor unrest or poor-quality construction on $237.2 billion worth of non-PLA projects during this time period, indicating that PLA mandates are not needed to ensure economy and efficiency in government contracting.
+On an annual basis, ABC estimates the final Biden proposal will affect as many as 180 federal contracts valued at $16 billion, which is approximately 40% of the value of federal construction put in place in FY 2023.

 ABC supports fair and open competition and opposes government-mandated PLAs on federal and federally assisted projects because taxpayers deserve more.
 We need more accountability, not less.
 We need more competition, not less.
 We need more value for the dollar, not less.